 Let’s say you asked your dinner party guests to bring a dish and when they showed up you realize one of the dishes is the same as yours.
 They might seem the same (like two system migrations do) but they are each unique!
-They were planned and cooked by different people, likely made at different times and could have been following different recipes.
-This is similar to a system migration – each one has different resources, stakeholders, plans and visions in place to make it happen.
-Which is why it requires a great deal of organization.
+They were planned and cooked by different people, likely made at different times, and could have been following different recipes.
+This is similar to a system migration – each one has different resources, stakeholders, plans, and visions in place to make it happen.
+This is why it requires a great deal of organization.
 So what exactly is required to host a successful dinner party…..er system migration?

 How to Plan a Successful Dinner Party (Reinsurance System Migration)

 It starts with research.
 Look for recipes that have worked in the past.
 Do you have expertise and resources in house; what were the benefits received; what were the lessons learned that should be included in the scope for a better experience?

 Look to top chefs for expertise.
 Or in the case of reinsurance – reach out to experts for recommendations.
 We are often invited to lead or work on projects alongside internal experts every day that work to put the right systems in place to help reinsurers operate efficiently.